 Trainees are subject to enhanced DBS checks and are required to make a declaration about any criminal convictions.

-Please note, we will need to see originals of documents, qualification certificates etc. It is usually possible to order duplicates if these are lost.
+Please note, if you receive an offer, we will need to see originals of documents, qualification certificates etc. before you are able to enrol on the course.
+It is usually possible to order duplicates if these are lost.

 About the training provider